Video Analytics with Zero-streaming Cameras: The Overview

 \section{The \sys{} Overview}

+\paragraph{Query execution} Upon receiving a query, the cloud retrieves all landmarks in queried video as low-resolution thumbnails, e.g., 100$\times$100, with object labels and bounding boxes (Figure~\ref{fig:design-execution} \circled{1}).
+The cloud uses landmarks: \textbf{\textit{(1) to estimate object spatial distribution}}, e.g., ``90\% queried objects appear in a 100$\times$100 region on the top-right'', which is crucial to query optimization (\S\ref{sec:lm}); \textbf{\textit{(2) as the initial training samples}} for bootstrapping a family of camera operators (\circled{2}).
+The camera filters/ranks frames and uploads the ranked or surviving frames (\circled{3}).
+The cloud processes the uploaded frames and emits results, e.g., positive frames.
+It trains operators for higher accuracy (\circled{4}).
+Observing resource conditions and positive ratios in uploaded frames, the cloud upgrades the operator on camera (\circled{5}).
+With the upgraded operator, the camera continues to process remaining frames (\circled{6}).
+Step (\circled{4})--(\circled{6}) repeat until query abort or completion.
+Throughout the query, the cloud keeps refining the results presented to the user (\circled{7}).

+\paragraph{Notable designs} (1) The camera processes frames in multiple passes, one operator in each pass.
+(2) The camera processes and uploads frames asynchronously.
+For instance, when the camera finishes ranking 100 out of total 1,000 frames, it may have uploaded the top 50 of the 100 ranked frames.
+This is opposed to common ranking which holds off frame upload until all the frames are ranked~\cite{rank-aware-opt,similarity-join,koudas2000high}.
+(3) The processing/upload asynchrony facilitates video exploration: it amortizes query delay over many installments of results; it pipelines query execution with user thinking~\cite{eureka}.
+Table~\ref{tab:query} summarizes a user's view of query results and the performance metrics.
+While such online query processing has been known~\cite{olamr,online-mapreduce}, we are the first applying it to visual data.

+\paragraph{Limitations} \sys{} is not designed for several cases and may underperform: querying very short video ranges, e.g., minutes, for which simply uploading all queried frames may suffice without operators; querying non-stationary cameras for which landmarks may not yield accurate object distribution. \sys{} is vulnerable to loss of video data in case of camera storage failure.
+Users can mitigate such a risk via cross-camera data backup (RAID-like techniques) on the same local area network or by increasing camera deployment density.

-\paragraph{Query types} \sys{} targets ad-hoc video queries extensively used in prior systems~\cite{focus,noscope,blazeit,vigil}.
-Concerning a specific camera, a query ($\mathcal{T, C}$) covers a video timespan $\mathcal{T}$, typically hours or days, and an object class $\mathcal{C}$ as detectable by modern NNs, e.g., any of the 80 classes of YOLOv3~\cite{yolov3}.
+\paragraph{Query types} Concerning a specific camera, an ad-hoc query ($\mathcal{T, C}$) covers a video timespan $\mathcal{T}$, typically hours or days, and an object class $\mathcal{C}$ as detectable by modern NNs, e.g., any of the 80 classes of YOLOv3~\cite{yolov3}.
 As summarized in Table~\ref{tab:query}, \sys{} supports three query types: \textbf{\textit{Retrieval}}, e.g., ``retrieve all images that contain buses from yesterday''; \textbf{\textit{Tagging}}, e.g., ``return all time ranges when any deer shows up in the past week'', in which the time ranges are returned as metadata but not images; \textbf{\textit{Counting}}, e.g., ``return the maximum number of cars that ever appear in any frame today''.